 How To Write A Fight Scene

-This article will teach you how to write a fight scene.
 A fight scene is a significant portion of the story, and often times the climax of the plot.
-This article will discuss techniques on how to make your fight scenes interesting, realistic, and satisfying.

 You must have all three of these types in every fight scene you write if you want to capture the full effect of what you’re trying to portray.
 Sensory Details are the five senses: sight, sound, smell, taste, touch.

 These are things that we see and hear in our environment around us all the time–you don’t have to describe them at length because we already know what they look like and sound like!
 But there are also other senses we use in our daily lives that aren’t part